Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Movies in Bangkok

-On our first day in Bangkok, it was pouring — so Mario and I decided to go see Gravity.
-We went to see an afternoon showing at Scala Cinema in Siam Square for 100 baht each — $3.11.
+On my first day in Bangkok, it was pouring — so I decided to go see Gravity.
+I went to see an afternoon showing at Scala Cinema in Siam Square for 100 baht — $3.11.
 On opening weekend!
 Talk about a bargain.

 This was a casual theater, but Bangkok is also known for its luxury movie theaters, which are more expensive than Scala but far more cushy.
 I’d love to try one of the fancy places out when I get back to Bangkok.
 I need to see Catching Fire already!